the1lab/1lab/src/Topoi/Base.lagda.md

 colimit (in $\psh(\cC)$) of $\iota F$ --- which exists because
 $\Sets$ is cocomplete --- then apply $L$ to get a colimiting cocone for
 $L \iota F$.
 But the counit of the adjunction $\eps : L \iota \To
-\rm{Id}$ is a natural isomorphism, so we have a colimiting cocone for
+\Id$ is a natural isomorphism, so we have a colimiting cocone for
 $F$.

 ```agda